Extended Producer Responsibility (EPR) for textiles

 - Map material and market obligations – Identify which textiles and countries will trigger compliance requirements

-- Forecast cost exposure – Estimate compliance fees using market intelligence and projected fee structures
+- Forecast cost exposure – Estimate impact of compliance fees using market intelligence and projected fee structures

 - Assess data readiness – Evaluate your internal systems and identify any data reporting gaps